What Being Poor Costs Me in Energy as an Autistic Adult

 The bus does not arrive at predictable times.
 The stress of knowing whether or not I'd arrive on time quickly withdrew me from trying.

 Biking to work is the option I want by far.
-It would still drain around 3 energy having to navigate traffic and predict whether others would respect me on the road.
+Using the context of my app's 1-10 energy slider to contextulize the cost, starting at roughly 4 energy most days (Remained around the 2-4 range due to these drains + ongoing burnout) It would still drain me of around 2 energy having to navigate traffic and predict whether others would respect me on the road.
 But my mom has gone out of her way to make sure I cannot bike to work—removing the bike seat and the attachable headlights and rear lights from my e-bike.
 I already spent around $1,200 to buy the bike itself, plus the safety gear.
 My current income doesn't make it feasible to live independently in order to fix that problem.

 I've found small but meaningful ways to work around these problems.